Quiet Quitting: What is it & What Does it Mean For Your Organisation?

 Similarly clarity is one of the key drivers of engagement.
 This means that you need to be clear with your expectations when it comes to work culture, patterns and behaviours.
 As leaders, modelling and explaining these clearly will be very useful.
 Make sure you’re maintaining the same work-life balance as you would expect within the wider team.

+Build trust to reduce quiet quitting in your organisation.
+Honest and transparent communication is one way of earning the trust of your employees.
 Communicating with the intention of sharing not scaring is always our motto at The Happiness Index.
 For example, if you’re unlikely to be able to offer promotions, pay rises or other benefits in the short term for any reason, being clear around this.